PreciousChicken/blog/content/posts/configuring_oni_as_a_C_C++_IDE_on_Ubuntu_18_04.md

 draft: false
 ---

-**Update Dec 19**: Whereas [Oni](https://www.onivim.io/) was freely downloadable, there since appears to have been a change in project direction.
-The IDE is now called Onivim 2 and there is a fee to pre-order.
-No idea if you can still install the version I used below, but I'm not deleting the post as it might be useful in other contexts.
+**Update Dec 19**: Whereas previously [Oni](https://www.onivim.io/) was freely downloadable, there since appears to have been a change in project direction.
+The IDE is now called Onivim 2 and there is a pre-order fee.
+No idea if you can still install the version I used below, but the post might be useful in other contexts.

 ---